-\$./setup
+\$ ./setup

-Note: If your JAVA_HOME environment variable is set to an older version of Java, you must explicitly specify the path to the Java 6 JDK installation during setup.
-You can either set the JAVA_HOME environment variable with the Java 6 JDK path or execute the setup command in a modified Java environment using the env command.
+Note: If your JAVA\HOME environment variable is set to an older version of Java, you must explicitly specify the path to the Java JDK installation during setup.
+You can either set the JAVA\HOME environment variable with the Java JDK path or execute the setup command in a modified Java environment using the env command.

-\$ env JAVA_HOME=/ds/java ./setup
+\$ env JAVA\HOME=/ds/java ./setup

 - 3. Read the UnboundID End-User License Agreement.
 If you agree to its terms, type yes to continue. - 4.
 If you are adding this server to an existing Synchronization Server topology, type yes.
-Otherwise, press Enter to accept the default (no). - 5.
-Enter the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password.
+Otherwise, press Enter to accept the default (no).